opencasestudies/ocs-healthexpenditure/README.md

 condition and health policy, it is important for us to have a general idea about healthcare economics in the United States.
-Thus, We are interested in getting sense of healthcare coverage and healthcare spending, across the United States.
+Thus, We are interested in getting sense of healthcare coverage and healthcare spending across the United States.

 ### Motivating questions